rasca/ras-blog/src/content/writings/2025-03-21-agents-ecosystem.md

-It takes into consideration how we humans are going to interact with agents, how our Digital Twins are going to act on our behalf reducing interactions to the minimum necessary and presenting it in our desired way, safeguarding our data and money.
+It takes into consideration how we humans are going to interact with agents, how our Digital Twins are going to act on our behalf reducing interactions to the minimum necessary, optimizing our time and effort and presenting it in our desired way, safeguarding our data and money.

 It also solves the spam problem and agent negotiations.